Dear Mr. Electrician: Tell me how to ground an outlet.

 The other end of the equipment grounding conductor must be connected to all metal boxes, switches, outlets, appliances, or equipment in order to be effective at creating safer operating conditions while using electricity.

 Only one wire can go under the green grounding screw terminal on an outlet or switch.
 All other equipment grounding conductors must be spliced together with a grounding pigtail wire using an approved wire connector of some sort.

-There is no code requirement to attach a ground wire to a non-metallic electrical box.
+There are no code requirements to attach a ground wire to a non-metallic electrical box.
 Only metal boxes need to be grounded.
-However the grounding wires in a plastic outlet or switch box should not be cut back so that they are difficult to work with.
+However, the grounding wires in a plastic outlet or switch box should not be cut back so that they are difficult to work with.

 You must allow enough slack so that all wires in an electrical box can extend at least three inches out the front (Article 300.14).